Brands of Contact Lenses

 What if my lenses are torn or damaged?

+If the sterile blister package is opened or damaged, do not use the lenses.
 Don’t ever wear torn or damaged lenses.
 They cause more harm than good and are not recommended for maintaining good long term eye health.
-If your lens has broken in the eye please see our guide.
+If your lens has torn or split in the eye, read our guide on how to get a broken lens out of your eye.

 How can I tell if my contact lenses are inside out?